-The fair value gain is not distributable as a dividend to shareholders and this includes any transfers to profit and loss reserves of brought forward revaluation surpluses for investment property at the date of transition.
+The fair value gain is not distributable as a dividend to shareholders.
+This includes any transfers to profit and loss reserves of brought forward revaluation surpluses for investment property at the transition date.

 While these practical issues are currently the preserve of those preparing accounts, in the longer term it is the reader of those accounts who will be navigating, and relying on, that preparation.